vircadia/vircadia-native-core/BUILD.md

 #####Visual Studio 2013

-This product must be purchased separately.
+You can use the Community or Professional editions of Visual Studio 2013.

+You can start a Visual Studio 2013 command prompt using the shortcut provided in the Visual Studio Tools folder installed as part of Visual Studio 2013.

-Visual Studio 2013 doesn't have a shortcut to start a Visual Studio Command Prompt.
-Instead, start a regular command prompt and then run:
+Or you can start a regular command prompt and then run:

     "%VS120COMNTOOLS%\vsvars32.bat"